digst/cloud/design.md

 When SIT identifies a failing service an incident is created.
 First efforts are made to restart services and identify underlying problems.
 SIT cannot be expected to have knowledge of the internal workings of applications, and if first efforts do not restore services, the service provider is involved.
 The SLA includes specific reaction times and escalation criteria.

-SIT does not support the deployment of new releases outside normal business hours (except in the process of resolving incidents).
+SIT does not support the deployment of new releases outside normal business hours, except in the process of resolving incidents.

-**[24/7 services]** Platform Consumers wanting to host 24/7 application must provide resources to collaborate with the Platform Provider on solutions to incidents.
+**[24/7 services]** Platform Consumers wanting to host 24/7 applications must provide resources to collaborate with the Platform Provider on solutions to incidents.

 Platform Consumers help identify problems by providing knowledge of the inner workings of applications.
 When Platform Provider and Platform Consumer agree on the cause of an incident a suggested solution is decided upon.
 Solutions can be fixes to platform services, workarounds delivered as new application versions or combinations hereof.